basis-company/sharding.php/README.md

-# Sharding.php - A Sharding Library for PHP
+# A Sharding Library for PHP

 ## Overview